philhartung/aes67-sender-gui/README.md

 # AES67 Monitor App
-Cross plattform App to provide a local soundcard input in a AES67 network.
+Cross plattform app to provide a local soundcard input in a AES67 network.
 This app is under early development.

 Here is a screenshots of how the app looks:
 ![Screenshot](doc/screenshot.png "Screenshot")